enterstudio/K-locus-caller/README.md

 * **Coverage**: the percent of the K locus reference which BLAST found in the assembly.
 * **Identity**: the nucleotide identity of the BLAST hits between K locus reference and assembly.
 * **Length discrepancy**: the difference in length between the K locus match and the corresponding part of the assembly.
 Only available if the K locus was found in a single piece (i.e. the `?` problem character is not used).
-* **Expected genes in K locus**: a fraction indicating how many of the genes in the best matching K locus were found in the K locus part of the assembly.
+* **Expected genes in locus**: a fraction indicating how many of the genes in the best matching K locus were found in the K locus part of the assembly.
-* **Expected genes in K locus, details**: gene names and percent identity (from the BLAST hits) for the expected genes found in the K locus part of the assembly.
+* **Expected genes in locus, details**: gene names and percent identity (from the BLAST hits) for the expected genes found in the K locus part of the assembly.
 * **Missing expected genes**: a string listing the gene names of expected genes that were not found.
-* **Other genes in K locus**: the number of unexpected genes (genes from K loci other than the best match) which were found in the K locus part of the assembly.
+* **Other genes in locus**: the number of unexpected genes (genes from K loci other than the best match) which were found in the K locus part of the assembly.
-* **Other genes in K locus, details**: gene names and percent identity (from the BLAST hits) for the other genes found in the K locus part of the assembly.
+* **Other genes in locus, details**: gene names and percent identity (from the BLAST hits) for the other genes found in the K locus part of the assembly.
-* **Expected genes outside K locus**: the number of expected genes which were found in the assembly but not in the K locus part of the assembly (usually zero)
+* **Expected genes outside locus**: the number of expected genes which were found in the assembly but not in the K locus part of the assembly (usually zero)
-* **Expected genes outside K locus, details**: gene names and percent identity (from the BLAST hits) for the expected genes found outside the K locus part of the assembly.
+* **Expected genes outside locus, details**: gene names and percent identity (from the BLAST hits) for the expected genes found outside the K locus part of the assembly.
-* **Other genes outside K locus**: the number of unexpected genes (genes from K loci other than the best match) which were found outside the K locus part of the assembly.
+* **Other genes outside locus**: the number of unexpected genes (genes from K loci other than the best match) which were found outside the K locus part of the assembly.
-* **Other genes outside K locus, details**: gene names and percent identity (from the BLAST hits) for the other genes found outside the K locus part of the assembly.
+* **Other genes outside locus, details**: gene names and percent identity (from the BLAST hits) for the other genes found outside the K locus part of the assembly.

 #### K locus matching sequences